Gabriel-Cacharo/Gabriel-Cacharo/README.md

 - 🎈 I'm ShankCGC ( my nickname ) and I've been studying programming for almost a year

-- 💻 I'm currently studying ReactJS
+- 💻 I'm currently studying VueJS

 ## 👨‍💻 | Things to do :